-Welcome to another Wacky Wednesday project – make your own gingerbread man and houses.
+Welcome to another Wacky Workshops project – make your own gingerbread man and houses.

 The houses can be made large enough to use as a clever wrapping solution for Christmas or small enough to hold a tiny battery tea light and hang on the tree.